Stephanie McCallum

-Stephanie McCallum (born 3 March 1956) is a classical pianist.
+Stephanie McCallum (born 3 March 1956) is an Australian classical pianist.
 She has recorded works of Erik Satie, Ludwig van Beethoven, Charles-Valentin Alkan, Franz Liszt, Robert Schumann, Carl Maria von Weber, Albéric Magnard, Pierre Boulez, and Iannis Xenakis among others.

 Life

 McCallum was born in Sydney in 1956.
 She studied with Alexander Sverjensky and Gordon Watson at the Sydney Conservatorium of Music.
 After further study with Ronald Smith in the UK, she gave her debut concert at Wigmore Hall in 1982.
 Returning to Australia in 1985, she became a founding member of contemporary ensembles austraLYSIS (with Roger Dean) and the Sydney Alpha Ensemble.
 She has performed as soloist with most of the major Australian symphony orchestras and in ensembles such as the Australian Chamber Orchestra, ELISION Ensemble and the Australia Ensemble.
 In a 1985 Wigmore Hall recital, she gave what is believed to be the first complete public performance of Alkan's Trois grandes études, Op.
 76 (for the left hand, for the right hand, and for both).
 In 2000, she gave the world premiere of Elena Kats-Chernin's first piano concerto Displaced Dances (which was written for her) with the Queensland Symphony Orchestra and has subsequently performed this work with the Adelaide and Sydney Symphony orchestras.
 As well as performing and recording, she continues teaching at the Sydney Conservatorium of Music as associate professor in piano.

+McCallum is the president of the Alkan Society, a UK-based society founded by Smith dedicated to the study and appreciation of Alkan and his works.